Look no collar!

 We castrate and spay kittens from 12 to 14 weeks of age though we do neuter them earlier if required.

-Unlike most vets we don’t use skin stitches or Elizabethan collars.
+We don’t use skin stitches or Elizabethan collars.
 Why? – because if there are no stitches to pull out then they cant be pulled out, and because a comfy wound will be left alone.
 When we do need a collar we have soft paper ones which allow them to sleep and eat in comfort.

-Another unique Jaffa feature is ‘castrate while you wait’ – and ‘spey with no delay’!
+Another unusual Jaffa feature is ‘castrate while you wait’ – and ‘spey with no delay’!
 If we know in advance you can wait while we do the surgery, so that your kitten can fall asleep in your arms, be taken through for the operation, and returned to you to wake up in your company in the snug.

 A huge part of the Jaffa’s philosophy